Auburn, Maine: History

 Farms supplied grain and produce, but with construction of the bridge across the river to Lewiston in 1823, and especially after arrival of the Atlantic and St. Lawrence Railroad from Portland in January 1848, the community developed into a mill town.
 Mills were built to operate by water power from falls on the Androscoggin River and Little Androscoggin River.
 In 1835, the factory system of shoe manufacture originated at Auburn.
 Other firms manufactured cotton and woolen textiles, carriages, iron goods, bricks and furniture.
-The population in 1860 was only about 4,000 but by 1890 it was about 12,000, when its shoe factories attracted many French Canadian immigrants, many of whom arrived by train from Quebec.
-Steady population growth continued to about 1960 when the population was about 24,500.
+The population in 1860 was only about 4,000 but by 1890 it had tripled to 12,000 as a result of its shoe factories attracting many French Canadian immigrants, many of whom arrived by train from Quebec.
+Steady population growth continued until around 1960, plateauing at roughly 24,500.

 In Auburn, shoe manufacturing became the dominant industry by the late 19th century.
-The City Seal, depicting a spindle with different types of shoes at each outside point, was designed when Auburn was positioning itself as the shoe manufacturing center of Maine in the mid-19th century.
-In 1917 one factory in Auburn was producing 75 percent of the world's supply of white canvas shoes; however, after World War II the shoe industry began to decline, and between 1957 and 1961 the largest manufacturers closed their factories.
+The City Seal, depicting a spindle with different types of shoes at each outside point, with the adopted latin motto Vestigia Nulla Retrorsum (loosely translated as "No Backward Steps"), was designed when Auburn was positioning itself as the shoe manufacturing center of Maine in the mid-19th century.
+In 1917, one factory in Auburn was producing 75 percent of the world's supply of white canvas shoes; however, after World War II the shoe industry began to decline, and between 1957 and 1961 the largest manufacturers closed their factories.

 The area became noted in 1985 due to the plane crash that took the life of Samantha Smith.

+In 2023, Joe Biden became the first sitting United States president to visit Auburn in 111 years, with the previous being William Howard Taft in 1912.